Rly resumes parcel van service to ensure uninterrupted flow of essentials to local markets

-Railway has decided to run parcel vans to keep up uninterrupted flow of essential commodities in the country during the ongoing lockdown to contain COVID-19 outbreak, officials said Sunday.
+Indian Railways has decided to run special parcel van trains to keep up uninterrupted flow of essential commodities in the country during the ongoing lockdown to contain the COVID-19 outbreak, officials said on Sunday.
 By suspending passenger trains from March 22, the Railways had also by default suspended parcel vans attached to them carrying perishable items, mostly daily essential needs like vegetables, dairy items, and fish.

+The move also comes as a huge blessing for the e-commerce companies who can now ferry their products on these vans.
+Officials said while eight parcel specials trains was being run by the railways, 20 more routes are being planned.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)